Bat: Wings, skin, and flight

-Due to their flexible joints, bats are more maneuverable and more dexterous than gliding mammals. and their thin, articulated wings allow them to maneuver more accurately than birds, and fly with more lift and less drag.
+Due to their flexible joints, bats are more manoeuvrable and more dexterous than gliding mammals, and their thin, articulated wings allow them to manoeuvre more accurately than birds and fly with more lift and less drag.
 By folding the wings in toward their bodies on the upstroke, they save 35 percent energy during flight.
 Flight muscles used for the upstroke are located on the back, while those for the downstroke are at the chest.
-This is in contrast to birds where both muscle types are at the chest.
+This is in contrast to birds, where both muscle types are at the chest.
 Nectar- and pollen-eating bats can hover in a similar way to hummingbirds.
 The sharp leading edges of the wings can create vortices, which provide lift.
 The vortex may be stabilised by the animal changing its wing curvature.

-The patagium is the wing membrane; which reaches from the arm and finger bones, to the side of the body and the hindlimbs.
+The patagium is the wing membrane, which reaches from the arm and finger bones to the side of the body and the hindlimbs.
 The extent to which the tail of a bat is attached to a patagium can vary by species, with some having completely free tails or even no tails.
 For bat embryos, only the hindfeet experience apoptosis (programmed cell death), while the forefeet retain webbing between the fingers that become the wing membranes.
 These structures include connective tissue, elastic fibres, nerves, muscles, and blood vessels.
 The muscles keep the membrane taut as the animal flies.

-While the skin on the body of the bat is covered in hair and sweat glands with an epidermis, a dermis, and a fatty subcutaneous layer, the patagium is an extremely thin double layer of epidermis separated by a connective tissue centre, rich with collagen and elastic fibers.
+While the skin on the body of the bat is covered in hair and sweat glands with an epidermis, a dermis, and a fatty subcutaneous layer, the patagium is an extremely thin double layer of epidermis separated by a connective tissue centre rich with collagen and elastic fibres.
 The surface of the wings is equipped with touch-sensitive receptors on small bumps called Merkel cells.
 Each bump has a tiny hair in the centre, allowing the bat to detect and adapt to changing airflow; the primary use is to judge the most efficient speed at which to fly, and possibly also to avoid stalls.
-Insectivorous bats may also use tactile hairs when maneuvering to capture flying insects.
+Insectivorous bats may also use tactile hairs when manoeuvring to capture flying insects.
 While delicate, the membranes can heal quickly and regrow when torn.

 Photoluminescence has been reported in at least six North American species based on 60 museum specimens.
 The wings, uropatagium (around the tail), and hind limbs of these bats glowed green when exposed to UV light.
-The explanation for this is uncertain, and some have suggested the phenomenon is an artifact of the techniques used to dry specimens for museum storage.
+The explanation for this is uncertain, and some have suggested the phenomenon is an artefact of the techniques used to dry specimens for museum storage.